University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_4_readqc.md

 For whole genome shotgun sequencing library preps we expect to see little adapter content in the reads.
 If there is a significant up-turn in adapter content towards the 3' end, this may indicate the genomic DNA was over-fragmented during library prep.

-#### Student Exercise
+# Student Exercise
 Run `fastqc` on the sample ERR3241917 and answer the following questions.

 ```bash
 fastqc -o 0_raw/FastQC -t 2 0_raw/ERR3241917_*.fq.gz
 ```

 - What is the maximum quality score shown in the
 - What is the GC content of ERR3241917?
+- How does the GC content of ERR3241917 compare with the Unknown sample?
+Do you think that the Unknown sample is from a human?
-- What might have caused the overrepresented sequence detected in read2 of sample ERR3241917?
+- What might have caused the over-represented sequence detected in read2 of sample ERR3241917?

+Now run `fastqc` on your two other human samples and check out their reports.
+- ERR3241921
--
+- ERR3241927

+You might want to look at:
 - Basic Statistics
 - Per base sequence quality
 - Per base sequence content